 Watch the interview of Ethical Angel:

 Work from home situation

-Firstly, it is a horrible period for a lot of people and my heart goes out to them.
-In terms of what Ethical Angel have done, it is working out how we can continue operating as closely and collaboratively together from home without having to micromanage.
+Firstly, it is a horrible period for many people, and my heart goes out to them.
+In terms of what Ethical Angel has done, it is working out how we can continue operating as closely and collaboratively from home without micromanaging.
 We are trying to create a very flexible autonomous environment where we judge purely upon outputs.
-However, we are still trying to keep some sort of fabric to make sure that our culture continues in it in the digital environment.
+However, we are still trying to keep fabric to make sure that our culture continues in the digital environment.

-One of the things that we have always done a “Fika”.
-My mum is Swedish and in Swedish culture, it is kind of means “coffee and cake”.
-Every Friday we get together, we talk about the week and digest things that have happened.
-In this way, we start to mentally prepare ourselves for the weekend but that is a bit harder when we are working from home.
-Also, we do quizzes on how well you know your colleagues and then last week we decide which was asking every personal team for anonymous feedback on each other.
-You should share lovely stories about how people see each other in the workplace.
+One of the things that we have always done is a “Fika.”
+My mum is Swedish, and in Swedish culture, it means “coffee and cake.”
+Every Friday, we get together, talk about the week and digest things that have happened.
+In this way, we mentally prepare ourselves for the weekend, but that is a bit harder when working from home.
+Also, we do quizzes on how well you know your colleagues, and then last week, we decide which was asking every personal team for anonymous feedback on each other.
+So you should share lovely stories about how people see each other in the workplace.

 What I hope happens is that we get the best aspects of learning from this large-scale experiment or flexible working.
 We give people more opportunities to be autonomous.
 People work well in different ways.
-I love being in office, being surrounded by people I love energy.
-However, I have also seen amazing results from members of my team who are working in better autonomously.
-So, I want to support them and I sure our businesses do too but still keep our physical presence where people can meet face to face and not have to do it over Zoom.
+I love being in the office, being surrounded by people, I love energy.
+However, I have also seen amazing results from members of my team who are working better autonomously.
+So, I want to support them, and I am sure our businesses do too but still keep our physical presence where people can meet face to face and not have to do it over Zoom.